 In order to update an existing translation just open the respective file (*.ts) in Qt Linguist and translate the missing entries or correct erroneous ones.
 Once done the updated .ts file should be send to the eric bug email address using the built-in bug reporting function.
 Alternatively a ticket should be opened with the eric Issue Tracker and the file attached to it.
 Thereafter the exchange may be made by direct email contact.

-From eric v6.1.11 on a translation file named eric6_empty.ts is provided.
+A translation file named eric7_empty.ts is provided.
 This file contains all the strings of the interface that need to be translated.
 In order to create a new translation just replace the 'empty' part of the file name with the language code.
 When this file is opened the first time in Qt Linguist, it will ask for the correct target language and country variant.
-After these settings have been done, th task is the same as for updating an existing translation.
+After these settings have been done, the task is the same as for updating an existing translation.